Elizabeth I: Spain

 When no invasion came, the nation rejoiced.
 Elizabeth's procession to a thanksgiving service at St Paul's Cathedral rivalled that of her coronation as a spectacle.
 The defeat of the armada was a potent propaganda victory, both for Elizabeth and for Protestant England.
 The English took their delivery as a symbol of God's favour and of the nation's inviolability under a virgin queen.
-However, the victory was not a turning point in the war, which continued and often favoured Spain.
-The Spanish still controlled the southern provinces of the Netherlands, and the threat of invasion remained.
-Sir Walter Raleigh claimed after her death that Elizabeth's caution had impeded the war against Spain:
+However, the victory was not a turning point in the war, which continued for another sixteen years.

-If the late queen would have believed her men of war as she did her scribes, we had in her time beaten that great empire in pieces and made their kings of figs and oranges as in old times.
-But her Majesty did all by halves, and by petty invasions taught the Spaniard how to defend himself, and to see his own weakness.

-Though some historians have criticised Elizabeth on similar grounds, Raleigh's verdict has more often been judged unfair.
-Elizabeth had good reason not to place too much trust in her commanders, who once in action tended, as she put it herself, "to be transported with an haviour of vainglory".

-In 1589, the year after the Spanish Armada, Elizabeth sent to Spain the English Armada or Counter Armada with 23,375 men and 150 ships, led by Sir Francis Drake as admiral and Sir John Norreys as general.
+In 1589, the year after the Spanish Armada, Elizabeth sent to Spain the English Armada or Counter Armada with 23,375 men and 150 ships, led by Francis Drake as admiral and John Norreys as general.
 The English fleet suffered a catastrophic defeat with 11,000–15,000 killed, wounded or died of disease and 40 ships sunk or captured.
 The advantage England had won upon the destruction of the Spanish Armada was lost, and the Spanish victory marked a revival of Philip II's naval power through the next decade.